top of page

 It was at the YMCA where Brittany established a niche supporting a number of individuals with special needs and brain injury.
 This led to her decision in pursuing a more permanent rehabilitation role with a dedicated focus on acquired brain and spinal cord injury.

-Brittany has completed the level 1 Children and Youth with Acquired Brain Injury course with OBIA/Brock University as well as the level 1 Assisting Recovery & Functioning in Everyday Life Following Brain Injury course.
+Brittany has completed the OBIA course, Level 1, Children and Youth with Acquired Brain Injury course, as well as the Level 1, Neurorehabilitation; Assisting Recovery & Functioning in Everyday Life Following Brain Injury.

 JAKE WHITNEY